neos/neos-seo/Documentation/index.rst

   RewriteCond %{REQUEST_URI} ^/robots\.txt
   RewriteRule (.*) index.php [L]

+** If you use nginx you should disable the following entry if you have it:: **

+  location = /robots.txt {
+    allow all;
+    log_not_found off;
+    access_log off;
+  }

 If you only want to render a subset of the available language dimensions (e.g., if the content is not yet ready) you can configure this in the `Settings.yaml`::

   Neos:
     Seo: